b0llull0s/Arch-Installation-Scripts/README.md

 Custom script to swap wallpapers and the entire color scheme for the new wallpaper.

 Its divided on three scrips that are pretty straight forward as the archlinux installation script is.
 I will try to improve it gradually as there are more stuff that could be optimized.
-Some stuff that need to be finished:
+Some stuff that need to be pointed:

 - No battery icons as i don´t use batteries normally
--
+- No session manager as Hyperland recommends to login from the TTY

 ### Details: